DanielAvdar/python-template/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to "my-package". **Note:** Remember to update the package name if it changes.
+Thank you for your interest in contributing to "my-pkg". # TODO: Remember to update the package name if it changes.

 ## Prerequisites